Home Page

 A student may be placed on probation for either of the following reasons:

-• Provisional admission conditions not met (see Policy A2.000).
+• Provisional admission conditions not met.

-• Unsatisfactory progress in a degree program as defined by that program’s student handbook.
+• Unsatisfactory progress in a degree program.

 1. Notice of Appeal.
 The student must notify the Graduate School of their intent to appeal within five (5) business days of receiving the suspension letter.

 2. Submission of Appeal.
 The student has an additional ten (10) business days to provide a letter and any supporting documents to the Graduate School.
-The Appeal should provide specific evidence, context, or mitigating factors that address directly the program or Graduate School standards that were not met.
+The Appeal should provide specific evidence, context, or mitigating factors that directly address the program or Graduate School standards that were not met.

 3. Decision on Appeal.
-The decision on an appeal resides with the Dean of The Graduate School or their designee.
+The decision on an appeal resides with the Graduate School Dean or their designee.
 The Dean may reach out to the student or the program for additional information, if it deems such is necessary for its decision.
 The Dean may place requirements related to timeframes on responses to these requests.
 If additional information is received from the program, the student will be provided a copy.
 The submitted appeal can be accepted or denied, and the Graduate School will typically issue that decision within 10 days of submission, however, this timeframe may be longer if the Dean requires additional information from the student or faculty member.

 4. Plan of Action.
 If the appeal is accepted, the student will be sent a Plan of Action from the Graduate School to be completed by their committee chair/graduate coordinator.
 The Plan of Action must enumerate the items to be completed for the student to return to good standing.
-As with other petitions to the Graduate Dean, the Plan of Action should be submitted to the Graduate School by graduate program faculty (chair/advisor/program director) confirming their approval of the steps to return to good standing.
+As with other petitions to the Graduate School, the Plan of Action should be submitted to the Graduate School by graduate program faculty (chair/advisor/program director) confirming their approval of the steps to return to good standing.

 To be re-admitted after a suspension, the student must receive the approval of the graduate program, who may choose not to re-admit.